Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.45 Tip from Angela - How to Build Your Own Product/README.md

 Then you can start improving on it and enter a product development cycle.
 That is really crucial for success as an entrepreneur.

 Have a think about these points and see if you can apply them to your project.

+## Key Takeaways

+- Identify and focus on the core features that differentiate your product.
+- Simplify and map out all functionalities before building.
+- Start with a minimal viable product and progressively enhance it.
+- Engage in a feedback loop to continuously improve the product based on user input.